-H) Duties and Powers of the ASRC Special Events Coordinator

-- 1) To coordinate and/or assist other organizations in events that pertain to education and sustainability, recycling procedure and waste reduction related issues. - 2) To coordinate, plan, and run the annual RecycleMania event in November available to UCSB community.
-This includes approving a budget, and getting approval of all acts, vendors, and tabling organizations.

-- 3) To work with the ASRC Outreach Chair in Making all Appropriate advertising and informational materials. - 4) Hold a minimum of three (3) office hours per week. - I) Duties and Powers of the ASRC Outreach Chair: - 1) To create and implement educational/outreach programs to inform the campus and surrounding communities regarding recycling procedure and waste reduction techniques. - 2) To advise campus departments (via MSO or administrative assistants) regarding campus recycling procedures and options for the departmental purchase of recycled products. - 3) To research recycling markets, "green" recycled products and prices, and to communicate with other Universities in the search to improve recycling procedures and to identify quality and low-cost post consumer products. - 4) Responsible for recruiting ASRC members. - 5) Act as a liaison with other environmental groups such as, EAB, Coastal Fund, Surfrider, Increase the peace, etc. - 6) Hold a minimum of three (3) office hours per week
+- H) Duties and Powers of the ASRC Special Events Coordinator: - 1) To coordinate and/or assist other organizations in events that pertain to education and sustainability, recycling procedure and waste reduction related issues. - 2) To coordinate, plan, and run the annual RecycleMania event in November available to UCSB community.
+This includes approving a budget, and getting approval of all acts, vendors, and tabling organizations. - 3) To work with the ASRC Outreach Chair in Making all Appropriate advertising and informational materials. - 4) Hold a minimum of three (3) office hours per week. - I) Duties and Powers of the ASRC Outreach Chair: - 1) To create and implement educational/outreach programs to inform the campus and surrounding communities regarding recycling procedure and waste reduction techniques. - 2) To advise campus departments (via MSO or administrative assistants) regarding campus recycling procedures and options for the departmental purchase of recycled products. - 3) To research recycling markets, "green" recycled products and prices, and to communicate with other Universities in the search to improve recycling procedures and to identify quality and low-cost post consumer products. - 4) Responsible for recruiting ASRC members. - 5) Act as a liaison with other environmental groups such as, EAB, Coastal Fund, Surfrider, Increase the peace, etc. - 6) Hold a minimum of three (3) office hours per week.

-SECTION 27.
+SECTION 29.
 A.S.
 STUDENT COMMISSION ON RACIAL EQUALITY

 The A.S.
-Student Commission on Racial Equality is a body funded by the UCSB undergraduates concerned with providing a positive and comfortable learning environment for persons from diverse and underrepresented social backgrounds (i.e., Hispanics, Blacks, Asians, Native Americans, etc.).
-Its purpose is to confront and proactively resolve issues of ethnicity-related concerns and create and promote programs to educate the student body on issues concerning the campus and community that affect students of UCSB.
+Student Commission on Racial Equality is a body funded by the UCSB undergraduates concerned with providing a positive and comfortable learning environment for persons from diverse and underrepresented ethnic and racial backgrounds (i.e., Latin@s/Chican@s, Blacks, African-American, API, First Nation, Native American, etc.).
+Its purpose is to confront and pro-actively resolve issues of ethnicity-related concerns and create and promote programs to educate the student body on issues concerning the campus and community that affect students of UCSB.
 This Commission shall implement and support rules and regulations that will help provide a more comfortable atmosphere for students of color on this campus, and network with other groups campus departments or other universities to help combat racism at UCSB or other educational institutions.
 The Commission shall form subcommittees as deemed necessary.

-- 1) Two (2) Commissioners
+Two (2) Co-Chairs

-- 2) One (1) student representative from each EOP component
+One (1) student representative that works with EOP

-- 3) Two (s) Legislative Council Representatives
+One (1) Legislative Council Representative

-- 4) One (1) Residence Halls Liaison
+One (1) Residence Halls Liaison

-- 5) One (1) Correspondence Coordinator
+One (1) Outreach Coordinator

-- 6) One (1) Treasurer
+One (1) Financial Coordinator

-- 7) One (1) Ourstorian
+One (1) Ourstorian